trekawek/air-quality-info/README.md

 # Air Quality Info

-This PHP-based page allows to display the current PM10 and PM2.5 measurements made by the Luftdaten.info-compatible device.
+This PHP-based page allows to display the current PM10 and PM2.5 measurements made by the [Sensor.Community](https://sensor.community)-compatible device.

 ![Screenshot](img/screenshot-en.png)